 If your strength work has handstand push-ups, you can do a few freestanding handstand holds.

 This section should be mainly used for exercises that require balance or the body to get used to a specific movement pattern.

 Most athletes train their handstand in the skill work phase of their workout.

-If you want proficiency with handstand holds, you should consider doing them in your rest days as well.
+If you want proficiency with the handstand, you should consider training it in your rest days as well.
 Handstands do not require strength but balance.
 Training this skill in your off-days will not hinder your recovery in any manner.